-Prior to December 2018, domestically cultivated hemp was only federally lawful when cultivated under a state-sanctioned pilot program, but on December 20, 2018, The 2018 Farm Bill, became law.
-With the passage of this new law, hemp was formally and definitively removed from the federal list of controlled substances thus legalizing hemp at the federal level and classifying it as an agricultural commodity.
+Then, on December 20, 2018, the President signed The 2018 Farm Bill into law.
+This was the turning point for the hemp-derived CBD industry because as soon as the bill was passed, hemp was formally and definitively removed from the federal list of controlled substances, thus legalizing hemp at the federal level and classifying it as an agricultural commodity.

 As a result, CBD and other compounds derived from the hemp plant became legal nationwide.
 Specifically, the bill legalized all derivatives of hemp as long as they contain no more than .3% THC.